quentinglorieux/doc-icr/content/en/getting-started.md

 ### Welcome to your new scientific website !

-Follow this tutorial to learn how to create your site step by step
+Follow this tutorial to learn how to update your site step by step